PramodKumarYadav/runwright/README.md

 We will explain this by looking into details of how Playwright Sharding works and what problems it brings with its implementation.

 ## With Playwright Sharding
 [Playwright Sharding](https://playwright.dev/docs/test-sharding#introduction) is a out-of-the-box solution from Playwright to allow distributed runs on any machine.
-Playwright team also gives examples of how to use sharding using [GitHub actions example](https://playwright.dev/docs/test-sharding#github-actions-example).

-However, there are two major flaws in this solution and setup.
+Its inner workings and GitHub usage examples has two main flaws.

 ### 1. Playwright sharding results into uneven test distribution on runners.